-e. reasonable and appro by the Kentucky Depa ensure that all data s accurate and complet any request by the US for information neede agency is required to use opriate measures determined artment of Education to submitted to MSIX are te; and to respond promptly to S Department of Education ed to meet the Department's accuracy and completeness f. procedures outlined i and Procedures guide gency is required to follow the In the Kentucky MSIX Policies ebook for correcting data as s, guardians, and migratory EAs.
-3. Sections 1304 and 13 Student Succeeds Ac Kentucky Department identify and address t migrant students throu appropriate coordinat and federal funds.
+reasonable and app by the Kentucky Dep ensure that all data accurate and comple any request by the U for information need reasonable and appro by the Kentucky Depa ensure that all data su accurate and complet any request by the US for information neede responsibility for the a gency is required to use opriate measures determined artment of Education to ubmitted to MSIX are te; and to respond promptly to S Department of Education ed to meet the Department's accuracy and completeness procee and P reques f. procedures outlined in and Procedures guide gency is required to follow the n the Kentucky MSIX Policies ebook for correcting data as , guardians, and migratory EAs.
+3. Sections 1304 and 13 Student Succeeds Ac Kentucky Department identify and address t migrant students throu appropriate coordinate and federal funds.
 Dis coordinate the migran schoolwide projects a within the district.
-Dist identify all available re migrant students who academically at need t states that the of Education shall he needs of ugh the ion of local, state stricts will nt program with nd other programs tricts should esources for are most Yes V 4 4.
+Dist identify all available re migrant students who academically at need. t states that the of Education shall he needs of ugh the on of local, state stricts will t program with nd other programs cricts should esources for are most Yes V 4.
 Each local operating a participate in a system data and the transfer records. n for the storage of Yes V

 5. Each local operating employ personnel to advocate, ensuring the recruitment of all eligit children.
-It is highly re- these positions be full bilingual. recruit and ne identification and ble migrant ecommended that 6. agency shall implement effective parent in accordance with the program Service Delivery Yes 🔻 7. children, including pa gency will consult with parents of migratory rent advisory councils, for programs not less than tion.
-All such programs and projects are carried out Yes 🔻 a.
-In a manner that provides for the same parental involvement as is required for programs and projects under section 1116, unless extraordinary circumstances make such provision impractical; and b.
-In a format and language understandable to the parents (ESSA Section 1304 (c)(3)).
-8. of such funds shall gi with funds received under this part, each recipient ve priority to migratory children who have made a n the previous 1-year period and who: Yes 🔻 a.
+It is highly re- these positions be ful- bilingual. recruit and ne identification and ble migrant ecommended that 6. agency shall implement effective parent in accordance with the program Service Delivery Yes 🔻 7. children, including pa gency will consult with parents of migratory rent advisory councils, for programs not less than tion.
+All such programs and projects are carried out Yes ▼ a. b.
+In a format and language understandable to the parents (ESSA Section 1304 $(c)(3)$).
+8. In providing services of such funds shall gi qualifying move withi Yes ▼ a.
 Are failing, or most at risk of failing, to meet the challenging State academic standards; or b.
+Have dropped out of school (ESSA Section 1304 (d)).